FREQUENTLY ASKED QUESTIONS

 Boat trips are a great way to explore the coastline and see wildlife such Golden Eagles, White tailed Sea Eagles, Red Deer, Seals and Otters.
 They can be arranged with Nick Ingledew on the Lady Ann Boat.

 Where can I see Golden Eagles?

 Golden Eagles have been sighted very frequently in the vicinity of the cottage and surrounding area.
 They have even been seen in flight from the lounge and kitchen window.
-There is a Golden Eagle watch held nearby throughout the summer months.

 Is the cottage actually within the RSPB bird reserve?